leipeng1223/vscode-antv/README.md

 # vscode-ava
-🌟 Let AVA help you during your chart development!
+🌟 Enjoy your chart development with AntV!

 # vscode-ava README